json-api/json-api/format/index.md

 Created` status code and response document (as described above) or a `204 No Content` status code with no response document.

-> Note: If a `204` response is received the client should consider the data object sent in the request to be accepted by the server, as if the server had returned it back in a `201` response.
+> Note: If a `204` response is received the client should consider the resource object sent in the request to be accepted by the server, as if the server had returned it back in a `201` response.